Rani (Dutch singer)

+Shannon Sewrani Hilversum, known professionally as RANI (stylized in all caps), (born 21 March 1999), is a Dutch-Surinamese singer-songwriter.

+Career

-Shannon Sewrani Hilversum, known professionally as Rani (stylised as RANI), is a Dutch singer-songwriter.
-She is best known for featuring on Sam Feldt's 2019 song ‘Post Malone’.
+She is best known for featuring on Sam Feldt's 2019 song "Post Malone".
 She also provided uncredited vocals for David Guetta's 2021 single, "Get Together".
 She has also provided vocals for Jonasu's 2021 single "Black Magic".

+On November 12, 2021, Rani released her debut album entitled "396".